Inspired by the Synthesis Technology Morphing Terrarium E350, Cloud Terrarium E352 and capable of loading samples from the WaveEdit program.

 Put the avalon.instr file on the USB drive, together with one or more Wave Table wave files.
 There is one included in the zip.

 Long press Speed until green lights appear.
-Rotate the Speed knob counter clock wise, until the left green led is lit.
+Rotate the Speed knob counter clock wise, until the top left green led is lit and the top right led is off.

 When avalon.instr is the only .instr file on the USB drive, the first, left most button (Record) will be lit.